 Basil is often mistaken for our Indian tulsi.
 Though it is different yet it is a close relative of tulsi.
 Basil leaves are larger, thicker and more fragrant than tulsi.
 And ideally you must not substitute one for the other.

 Basil leaves are delicate and even when you buy them fresh, they are a little shrivelled.
 They can be easily revived by soaking them in a bowl of cold water for a while.
-You can even keep them soaked in a bowl of water in the refrigerator.
-And yes, the best way to use them is to hand tear the leaves because if you use a knife to cut them they turn black.
+And yes, the best way to use them is to hand tear the leaves because if you use a knife to cut them, the delicate leaves will turn black.
 Basil, as we know, is an integral part of pesto sauce.
 You can even sprinkle them on salads, pizzas and pastas to give them an additional fresh flavour.

 If you want to preserve basil, the ideal way to do so is to puree them and freeze in airtight containers with a thick layer of olive oil on top.
 This way the puree keeps fresh longer and lovely green colour as well as the flavour is retained.
 And whenever you want to flavour any soup or pasta, you just add a few dollops of the puree.

-You can even dry basil leaves and preserve but it loses flavour to a certain extent.
-But if the herb is dried fast, much of the flavour is retained.
-For this spread on a tray, cover with a single sheet of newspaper and dry outdoors but not in direct sunlight.
+You can even dry basil leaves and preserve but it, but it definitely loses flavour to a certain extent.
+But it lasts much longer when dried.
+For this, spread the basil leaved on a tray, cover with a single sheet of newspaper and dry outdoors but not in direct sunlight.
 This way the green colour will be retained.